Influence of Sodium Inward Current on Dynamical Behaviour of Modified Morris-Lecar Model: Conclusion

 The codimension-2 bifurcation analysis in $(I_{\rm ext},g_{\rm K})$-plane gives further details on transitions between different electrical activities in the model.
 The electrical activities in the original ML model can be of Type I or II excitability depending on how the cell transitions from rest state to periodic oscillations is through a Hopf bifurcation. \citep{hammed,Tsumoto2006BifurcationsModel}.
 In Type I excitability, the cell transitions from rest to an oscillatory state via a saddle-node on an invariant circle bifurcation and in Type II excitability the transition is via a Hopf bifurcation.
 In this work, the model exhibits only Type II excitability.

 The results in this paper showed that the ${\rm Na}^{+}$ channels may influence the depolarisation stage of an action potential.
-It is hope that this model provides a framework that can aid the understanding of various electrical activities in excitable cells where the effect of ${\rm Na}^{+}$ ion can be studied.
-Based on the results of the present paper, more complex behaviour is expected when two or more cells are coupled together, thus the dynamics of a network of cells would be addressed in future.
+It is hope that this model provides a framework that can aid in the understanding of various electrical activities in excitable cells.
+Based on the results of the present paper more complex behaviour is expected when two or more cells are coupled together, thus the dynamics of a network of cells would be addressed in future.
+The individual systems can be interconnected via ring-star network \citep{muni1} , two-dimensional lattice \citep{SHEPELEV2020}, multilayer network \citep{SHEPELEV2021} to account for various other spatio temporal patterns, chimera states.